seekey13/JobBinds/README.md

 - **View Current Bindings:** See all keybinds for the current profile in an organized list
 - **Edit Bindings:** Click on any binding to edit its key combination, modifiers, and command
-- **Create New Bindings:** Add new keybinds with an intuitive interface
+- **Create New Bindings:** Add new keybinds with an intuitive interface and real-time validation
+- **Key Validation:** Instant feedback for blocked key combinations with detailed explanations
 - **Macro Support:** Toggle macro mode to create multi-line command sequences
 - **Real-time Updates:** Changes are applied immediately and saved to profile files
 - **Delete Bindings:** Remove unwanted keybinds with a single click
+- **Error Display:** Clear visual indicators for binding conflicts and restrictions

 ### Keybind Profiles